raspberrypilearning/cd-sebento-scratch-2/en/step_4.md

     go to x:(0) y:(0)
 ```

---- challenge ---

-## Challenge: Add a graphic for flushing the toilet

-+ Can you add similar code to make the sprite illustrate the amount of water that's used by flushing the toilet?
++ Add similar code to make the sprite illustrate the amount of water that's used by flushing the toilet (remember, one flush uses 6 litres).

 --- hints ---